spp > blog > back_to_the_salt_mines

 - Rebecca by Daphne Du Maurier — After Otranto, I decided I should tackle another classic.
 I bought this one secondhand after having seen the Alfred Hitchcock film years ago, and should have read it sooner.
 An engaging, modern Gothic classic!
 Had a hard time recommending it to my coworkers who thought it was a romance novel.
 Well, it is, kind of, but it's also a suspenseful thriller.
 I think I described it as "Jane Eyre but with more emotional abuse."

 - The Night Ocean by Paul La Farge — I won this book in an online contest more than a year ago, and feel bad about letting it sit for so long.
 What if H.P.
 Lovecraft was gay?
 No wait, what if he wasn't gay, but one of his friends forged a diary to make it look like he was?
 No wait, what if... and so on.
 I don't usually like HPL as a fictional character because authors like to turn him into an action hero.
-In this case it's a different kind of action and work about a fifth of the novel to go, I gave no idea where its headed.
+In this case it's a different kind of action and with about a fifth of the novel to go, I gave no idea where its headed.
 I expect to finish it tomorrow and will be recommending it to everybody.

 - ...and various short stories because I read a lot more short fiction than novels.
 I tend to bounce back and forth between several anthologies at any given time, but in particular I've been crawling for months through Thomas Ligotti's Songs of a Dead Dreamer and Grimscribe which have been surprisingly unsettling.